DmitryZemlyuk/Subtitles/README.md

 ## Troubleshooting
 - If subtitles extraction fails, ensure `ffmpeg` can access the stream and the correct subtitle track is selected.
 - For Gemini rate limits, the script does basic retry/backoff and will log rate-limit warnings in the UI.
+ - For Gemini rate limits, the script does basic retry/backoff and will log rate-limit warnings in the UI.
+See: https://aistudio.google.com/rate-limit
+ - To create or manage Gemini API keys visit: https://aistudio.google.com/app/api-keys
 ## Security
 - Keep your `GEMINI_API_KEY` secret.
 Prefer passing it via environment variables or a host-mounted `~/.subtranslate.json` instead of embedding in images.